Chapter 14 Additional Simulations

 This article was published in the open access Journal for Social Action in Counseling and Psychology and is available at its website.
 Below is the script for simulating item-level data from the factor loadings, means, and sample size presented in the published article.

 Four additional scales were reported in the Pieterse et al. (2022) article.
-Unfortunately, I could not locate factor loadings for all of them; in these cases I uniformly assigned the factor loading of 0.8.
+Unfortunately, I could not locate factor loadings for all of them; in these cases, I uniformly assigned the factor loading of 0.8.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 • White Privilege was assessed using a 13-item subscale from The Privilege and Oppression Inventory** (Hays et al., 2007).
 Items are rated on a Likert scale ranging from 1 (strongly disagree) to 6 (strongly agree).
 An example item is, “Whites have the power to exclude other groups.”
 Higher scores indicate greater levels of White privilege.